Khorramshahr (missile): Overview

 The Khorramshahr-4 was unveiled on 25 May 2023.
 The new variant is reported to have a range of 2,000 km with a 1,500 kg warhead.
 It has a more advanced engine that uses hypergolic fuel, which can be stored in tanks for years, shortening the launch preparation time to 12 minutes.
 The new propellant requires smaller tanks, reducing the motor section to about 13 m, with the warhead adding about 4 m to the missile's length.
 It has an airframe made of a stronger composite material, and a mid-phase navigation system that enables it to correct its course when outside of the atmosphere, so it is not reliant on terminal guidance that can be disrupted by electronic warfare systems.

 History

 The Khorramshahr was first reportedly test-fired on 29 January 2017, flying about 950 km before exploding.
 It was tested again as of August 2020, with a small re-entry vehicle (RV) that extends its range and possibly its accuracy.
+Iran test-fired Khorramshahr missiles on February 5 and February 8 2026, just before the 2026 war, likely as a demonstration of capabilities against the US.